Migrating from OnTime to Trac, a short review

 Although OnTime is a good product, there are quite a few elements definitively in favor a Trac

-low ceremony: Trac has no advanced workflow, no 10 fields bug entry forms, no team reporting dashboard - but it just works.
-When it comes to web app, less is more.
+- low ceremony: Trac has no advanced workflow, no 10 fields bug entry forms, no team reporting dashboard - but it just works.
+When it comes to web app, more is less.
 If you can pinpoint a bug in one sentence, then filling a 6 steps bug replication form is just a waste of time.

 Disclaimer: OnTime is probably meant to be used through the Visual Studio add-in, yet, for some reason, I never managed to convince myself of actually installing the add-in, and I did stick to the hosted edition of OnTime.
 Thus, the comparison might be entirely fair.

 Reader Comments (5)